 While fish, seafood and meat are brought in, local farmers supply the town’s restaurants with organic fruit and vegetables such as purple potatoes, beans, pumpkins and chirimoya.
 The chachacoma tea is great for the altitude!

 There are over 50 volcanoes in northern Chile and when traveling in the Atacama you cannot help but admire the soaring peaks around you.
 In particular, it is impossible to miss the symmetrical presence of Licancabur.

 I was lucky enough to climb the peak right next to Licancabur, Cerro Toco.
-The ascent to 5,600 metres was technically straightforward but was literally breathtaking, the views from the top were incredible.
+The ascent to 5,600 meters was technically straightforward but was literally breathtaking, the views from the top were incredible.

-Many of the hotels in San Pedro de Atacama now offer the chance to climb some of the peaks, and they will ensure you are fully acclimatised beforehand.
+Many of the hotels in San Pedro de Atacama now offer the chance to climb some of the peaks, and they will ensure you are fully acclimatized beforehand.